tylerharter/cs320/s20/final/README.md

 A simple plot with time on the x-axis and one line per country would have saved time and made the trends more apparent.
 Being informative matters, being flashy doesn't.
-You're more than welcome to make all visuals gray scale, if you like.
+You're more than welcome to make all visuals grayscale if you like.

-If you use visualization tools beyond what we learned in class, they shouldn't depend on any online resources each time they're displayed (I'm specifically thinking of folium, which I dislike because it re-fetches map data evertime a map is shown, but this applies to any tool that behaves this way).
+If you use visualization tools beyond what we learned in class, they shouldn't depend on any online resources each time they're displayed (I'm specifically thinking of folium, which I dislike because it re-fetches map data every time a map is shown, but this applies to any tool that behaves this way).

 ### Text